Making Money Make Change

 What do we do at the conference?

-• Plenaries: Daily plenaries address topics including: the history of racism and wealth accumulation in the US, stories of how members have leveraged their privilege for social change, and “Money Stories”- telling our stories of wealth in a group setting.
+• Plenaries: Daily plenaries address topics including the history of racism and wealth accumulation in the US, stories of how Resource Generation members have leveraged their privilege for social change, and “Money Stories”- telling our stories of our class backgrounds and wealth in a group setting.

 Is this gathering for me?

-MMMC offers a confidential environment in which to uncover your personal relationship to wealth and be inspired by a multitude of ways to take action in line with your values and communities.
+MMMC offers a confidential environment to uncover your personal relationship to wealth and be inspired by different ways to take action that are aligned with your values and communities.

 If you answered yes to any of these questions, then MMMC is for you!